 - for reception of CSI-RS for tracking with higher layer parameter pdc-Info, the UE follows the procedures for reception of CSI-RS for tracking defined in Clause 5.1.6.1.1.

-- for reception of the one PRS configuration provided by RRC [12, TS 38.331] for RTT-based propagation delay compensation, the UE follows the procedure for PRS reception defined in Clause 5.1.6.5 using the configuration information provided by NR-DL-PRS-PDC-ResourceSet-r17 instead of NR-DL-PRS-ResourceSet.- for transmission of an SRS resource set configured with usage-r17, the UE follows the procedures for SRS transmission defined in Clause 6.2.1.
+- for reception of the one PRS configuration provided by RRC [12, TS 38.331] for RTT-based propagation delay compensation, the UE follows the procedure for PRS reception defined in Clause 5.1.6.5 using the configuration information provided by NR-DL-PRS-PDC-ResourceSet-r17 instead of NR-DL-PRS-ResourceSet with the following modifications:

+- in the definition of the starting PRB index of the DL PRS resource, reference Point A is given by Point A of the serving cell defined in Clause 4.4.4.2 of [4, TS 38.211] instead of the higher-layer parameter dl-PRS-PointA.

+- for transmission of an SRS resource set configured with usage-pdc, the UE follows the procedures for SRS transmission defined in Clause 6.2.1.

 <omitted text>